George-Doge/SteinSat_Node-RED/README.md

-CanSat_Node-RED
+SteinSat_Node-RED
 ===============

-Data plotter for our CanSat Project.
-If the node-red is run at localhost the Dashboard can be found at **127.0.0.1:1880/ui**.
+Data plotter for our CanSat Competition for team [SteinSat](https://www.instagram.com/steinsat2025/).
+If the [node-red](https://nodered.org/) is run at localhost the Dashboard can be found at **127.0.0.1:1880/ui**.
-This plotter will aslo save output into .csv file into this path `Desktop/SteinSatOutput/output.csv`.
+This plotter will aslo save output into .csv file into this path `Desktop/SteinSatOutput/output_0.csv`.
 You can customize it by editing *output.csv node* node.

 ### About